zerohorsepower/bulletJSON/DEFINITION.md

   - actionArray

-- Laser // think about laser specs (cuverd lasers too)
+- Laser // think about laser specs (curvy lasers too)
+// TODO: Curvy lasers are basically a string of bullets with a laser sprites (one bullet spawn a lot of pullets on its path to merge the sprites and create a laser, when the driver bullet vanish it will vanish all others spawned by the bullet)

 - NUMBER: Mathematic Expression